JetBrains/Qodana/topics/cloud-user-roles.md

 <link-summary>Team roles are the sets of permissions that can be assigned to users on a team level.</link-summary>

 Team roles are the sets of permissions that can be assigned to users on a [team](cloud-teams.topic) level.
-To learn more about how to invite members to a team, see the [](cloud-teams.topic#cloud-teams-manage-teams).
+To learn more about how to invite members to a team, see [](cloud-teams.topic#cloud-teams-manage-teams).

 These roles are required for all organization members.

-Below you can find the detailed description of all team-level roles and their permissions.
+Here is a detailed description of all team-level roles and their permissions.

 <tabs group="cloud-roles">
     <tab title="Viewer" group-key="viewer">